Weave Local Scorers

 : Only Advisory issues detectedlow

-: Critical issues detected or empty input
+: Critical issues detected or input is empty

 .